PSMRI/AMRIT-DevOps/amrit-local-setup/README.md

 **Important:** If these services are already running on your host machine, stop the local MySQL and Redis instances before proceeding.

+**Note:** Before proceeding:

+- Verify that the Docker container is running
 ### 2. Schema Management Service Deployment

 #### Repository Configuration